0xAgentio

 The canonical local walkthrough requires no API keys, no testnet funds, no AXL binary.
 It shows the full proof-gated flow end-to-end.

-# the canonical local walkthrough npm install npm run build npm run example:getting-started # Uniswap track demo (judge-safe, no API key required) npm run example:uniswap:judge-demo # full live stack — real Noir proving, live 0G KV, real local AXL nodes npm run example:live-stack:binary # 0G Compute Router as the reasoning engine AGENTIO_0G_COMPUTE_API_KEY="sk-..." npm run example:0g-compute-run-until-complete
+# the canonical local walkthrough npm install npm run build npm run example:getting-started # AgentProof passport demo (local, no credentials required) npm run example:agentproof # full live stack — real Noir proving, live 0G KV, real local AXL nodes npm run example:live-stack:binary # 0G Compute Router as the reasoning engine AGENTIO_0G_COMPUTE_API_KEY="sk-..." npm run example:0g-compute-run-until-complete

-/check_approval + /quote, swap and UniswapX order behind explicit live flagsUniswap is the first concrete demo because the actions are real and financially meaningful.
+AgentProof is the concrete demo because the action is generic and audit-focused.
 The same shape applies anywhere agents need to prove what they're allowed to do before a counterparty acts on it.

 A principal authorizes an agent to spend up to $X on GPU inference.
 The agent presents its budget credential to providers on the mesh; providers verify before accepting jobs.